joherty/the-beginning/README.md

 # In the beginning

-This is the complete **Infastructure as Code** reference for my home services.
+**Infastructure as Code** reference for some of my home services.
+More work to do!

 ### Infrastructure